HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking Rd cross-references ...
 WARNING
     ```
     Unknown package ‘ade4’ in Rd xrefs
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Henning Redestig <henning.red@gmail.com>’

-    The Title field should be in title case, current version then in title case:
-    ‘A collection of PCA methods’
-    ‘A Collection of PCA Methods’

-    This build time stamp is over a month old.
-    ```

 *   checking R code for possible problems ...
 NOTE